Notice of FCI Annual General Meeting 2021

 Dear Fellows and Members,

-I have pleasure in notifying you of the Faculty’s first Annual General Meeting, to be held on Tuesday 15th December at 4.30pm.
-Given the pandemic situation, the Trustee Board has decided to hold the meeting by video conference.
-The Faculty’s membership conference will also be held on the same date, at 2.00pm and you are very welcome to attend both.
+I have pleasure in notifying you of the Faculty’s second Annual General Meeting (AGM), to be held on Thursday 30th September at 4.30pm.
+Given the continuing pandemic situation, the Trustee Board has decided to hold the meeting by video conference.
+The Faculty’s membership conference will also be held on the same date, starting at 1.00pm and you are very welcome to attend both.

 All members of the Faculty, including associates, are able to join the AGM, but only Fellows and Members are entitled to vote.
 Details about the arrangements for voting, including online voting in advance of the meeting, will be sent to Fellows and Members in a separate email.